-Native American Studies strives to develop interdisciplinary teaching and research and increase understanding of the historical experiences, cultural traditions and innovations, and political status of Indian peoples in the United States and Canada.
+Native American and Indigenous Studies strives to develop interdisciplinary teaching and research and increase understanding of the historical experiences, cultural traditions and innovations, and political status of Indian peoples in the United States and Canada.

-Dartmouth College offers both a major and minor in Native American Studies.
+Dartmouth College offers both a major and minor in Native American and Indigenous Studies.
 The initial course offerings begun in 1972 were organized around the study of Native American ethnology, literature, and history.
 We have since expanded the agenda with new courses, reflecting the important commitment Dartmouth places on excellence in education and staying current with recent developments in the various fields of Native American scholarship.

-The Program hosts symposia of interest to researchers and scholars around the Country.
+The department hosts symposia of interest to researchers and scholars around the Country.
 Past conference themes have included "Native Americans and Christianity," "Survival and Revival in Native New England," "New and Future Directions in Native American Studies," "Traditional Knowledge in the 21st Century," "German and Indian Encounters Across Three Centuries," and "Native American Archaeologist Relations in the Twenty-First Century."
-The Program also hosted a visit by the Navajo Supreme Court DA which held oral arguments in a pending case on the Dartmouth College.
+The department also hosted a visit by the Navajo Supreme Court DA which held oral arguments in a pending case on the Dartmouth College.

-Since 1970, Dartmouth has graduated over 700 American Indian students.
+Since 1970, Dartmouth has graduated over 1,100 American Indian students.
 NAD alumni hail from many different nations and a variety of areas of professional life.
 Many of them remain in close contact with their alma mater, making the trip to the Hanover Plain each spring for the annual Dartmouth College Pow Wow.

 Dartmouth's commitment to Native American Studies began with the founding of the College.
 Mohegan preacher Samson Occom raised funds for the College in Britain.
 The grant for the College, given in 1769 by King George III of England, highlighted Native American education as the purpose of the institution: "...for the education and instruction of Youth of the Indian Tribes in the Land in reading, writing & all parts of Learning which shall appear necessary and expedient..."
 Unfortunately no more than 71 Indians attended in the years 1770-1865, and in the century between 1865 and 1965, only 28 Indians enrolled at Dartmouth.